brightshine1111/ok_computer_site/README.md

 ### Booleans

-Booleans are a sepecial type of data that can only contain one of two values: __True__ or __False__.
+Booleans are a sepecial type of data that can only contain one of two values: __True__ or __False__ (note the capitalization).
 It may not be immediately obvious why such a data type exists.
 You may ask "why not just use a number that's either 0 or not zero?" and you are correct in that a number can accomplish the same task.
 The boolean type is useful on a mostly conceptual level.
 Computers operate on what is called _binary logic_: decisions are made on if things are true or false.
 Thus it is useful to have a datatype that can store this simple true/false information.

 The usefulness of this is shown in more detail in the [Control Structures](#Make-The-Computer-Think-For-You-with-Control-Structures) section.